Spencer Love Takes Championship Lead After Jensen Heartbreak at Red River Rumble

 Supporting Classes

 In Formula Lights, Shelby Love won Heat 1 from the front, but Jose Mendana reversed the result in Heat 2 to take the win.
-The championship battle going into Sunday is extraordinarily close.
-Schmerbauch leads on 89 combined heat points from Love and Mendana on 87 and McKee on 86, with the final still to run.
-The Talent Cup was won in Heat 1 by Jaxon Kresse, with Addy Love second by 1.586 seconds.
-Aaron Green took Tri-Hull Heat 1.
+Four drivers are separated by just 3 points going into Sunday’s final: Schmerbauch on 89, Love and Mendana on 87, and McKee on 86.
+The Talent Cup was won in Heat 1 by Jaxon Kresse, with Addy Love second by 1.585 seconds.
+Tanner Rinker won Tri-Hull Heat 1, with Aaron Green winning the second heat.

 Sunday